-Data source: Environment Agency Waste Data Interrogator 2017 (excludes Merseyside and Halton and movements that are classed as "WPA Not Codeable (Not Codeable)")
+Data source: Environment Agency Waste Data Interrogator 2017 (excludes Merseyside and Halton and movements that are classed as "WPA Not Codeable Merseyside")

-- 186. These figures should be considered with regard to their limitations (Section 3 refers) but nevertheless provide a good overview of waste movements at a strategic level and demonstrates how the waste management industry operates across administration boundaries. - 187.
-Trends in the movement of waste across the Plan Area administrative boundary will be used to inform the scope of any review of the WLP including the evidence base and needs assessment.
+178. These figures should be considered with regard to their limitations (Section 3 refers) but nevertheless provide a good overview of waste movements at a strategic level and demonstrates how the waste management industry operates across administration boundaries.